Train at home

 In the second half of the twentieth century, a lot of the older training systems were left behind.
 Life started to be dominated by technology because of the Industrial Revolution.
 The approach to training changed when British athlete Thomas Inch invented the first plate-loading barbell in 1900.
 Let’s think about this: years ago, people didn’t have gyms and resistance machines but were still able to build amazing power, strength and flexibility without any equipment.
-So why can’t you train at home with a mobile personal trainer Worcestershire?
+So why can’t you train at home with a certified mobile personal trainer Worcestershire?

 Lack of time, distance to the gym, lifestyle commitments, or maybe you simply don’t enjoy a gym environment – there are some reasons why you can’t or don’t want to make it to the sports club.
 You don’t need to worry about this because there is no reason why you can’t achieve your goal when you choose to train at home or outside.
 You can still lose weight, build muscle and improve your strength and flexibility using only body weight or small pieces of equipment you may have at home already.